 - Interruptions (huge)

-How can you accommodate all of the above when so much is hidden or unpredictable?
+How can you accommodate the above when so much is hidden or unpredictable?

-Well, you can’t 1:1.
-But you can implement a rule that will help.
+But you can implement a guideline to help.

 For every ONE thing you say ‘yes’ to, you say ‘no’ to two others.

-Saying no to two other tasks won’t necessarily open your schedule like you’re thinking.
-But, it will prevent you from over-committing yourself.
+Saying no to two other tasks won’t necessarily open your schedule like you think.
+But it will prevent you from overcommitting.

-Plus, something interesting happens when you implement this rule.
+Plus, something interesting happens when you implement this ground rule.

-When you consider that two things either go away or don’t ever start, you feel a greater need to follow through with the three other suggestions I’ve listed above!
+When you consider that two things either go away or never start, you feel a greater need to follow through with the other suggestions I’ve listed above!

 Schedule your quiet time now, and add these questions to your quiet time with God so you can start asking yourself the right questions today!